-- 4 On the Create Selection Set page, open the applicable container nodes-that is, the vCenter, Datacenter, ESXi Host Cluster, and ESXi Server-to list the virtual machine images stored in the saveset. - 5 Open the image from which you want to restore the files. - 6 Open the Volumes node, and then open the disk partitions to display the directory tree. - 7 Select the files and directories that you want to restore. - 8 Click Edit Plugin Options. - 9 In the Plug-in for VMware Restore Options dialog box, click the Restore Files tab, and configure the following options:
+- 4 On the Create Selection Set page, open the applicable container nodes-that is, the vCenter, Datacenter, ESXi Host Cluster, and ESXi Server-to list the virtual machine images stored in the saveset. - 5 Open the image from which you want to restore the files. - 6 Open the Volumes node. - 7 To display the directory tree, open the disk partitions. - 8 Select the files and directories that you want to restore. - 9 Verify that the target you are restoring to has enough space available to accommodate the restored files. - 10 Click Edit Plugin Options. - 11 In the Plug-in for VMware Restore Options dialog box, click the Restore Files tab, and configure the following options: